Writing is my passion and my saving grace, as I discovered in 2014. ♥

 Life can change in an instant.
 Chances are, if you’re 20 years or older, you know this truth.
 Life, in its majestic wonder, can sometimes be unkind with its paths of uncertainty and forced goodbyes.
 In the blink of an eye, all that was once familiar, secure, and steady is now out of reach.
 No misdeeds necessary.
 No signature required.
 The current suddenly shifts, setting us adrift in uncharted waters with no map or plan of rescue.

 August 30th marked 25 years since the car accident that forever changed my life.
-I sustained a spinal cord injury returning home after a fun weekend away with friends.
+On this day, in 1992, I sustained a spinal cord injury returning home after a fun weekend away with friends.
 I was 18 years old and just four days shy of starting University.
 Life changed in an instant.
 Thankfully, the driver and other two passengers were okay.
 I fractured two vertebrae in my neck (C5 & C6) and lost all movement and sensation from my neck down.
 Instead of University, I spent the next nine months in the hospital and rehabilitation centre.
 It was tough, and looking back on that time is rather surreal.
 I fought every day to regain movement and independence I once took for granted.
 Moving my toe was indeed cause for celebration.
 It was hope – my heart’s currency.
 The doctors were cautious and said I probably wouldn’t walk again.
 I know they meant well, after all, few people did recover, but I did walk away from that rehabilitation centre.
 The injury did not leave me without challenges, though.
 I never regained full mobility.
 I require a crutch to walk and always will, but it was a victory considering the odds against it.

 The sudden loss of my mom in 1997 nearly broke me.
 She was only 50 when she died, and I miss her every day.
 Lives changed in an instant.